gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 - Make sure the black tape is on the floor 10ft from the HOVT Snellen Acuity Chart which is on the door to 503B
 - Place Stereo Acuity Test and Glasses on table
 - Place Color Vision Test on table
+- Place the Vision Screening Score Sheet on the table

 #### Review vision screening procedures

-The vision screenint protocol may be reviewed at <vision-screening-protocol.html>
+The vision screening protocol may be reviewed at [this link](vision-screening-protocol.html)

 ### Set up for computer-based tasks {.tabset}

 #### Stimuli Computer
 - *Log into Data Collection Computer*
-  - In 503B switch on power of the surge protector.
   - Turn on the power of the data collection computer
   - Turn on the CRT monitor in 503B
   - Log-in (Gilmore Lab)